microchip-pic-avr-examples/pic18f56q71-low-power-with-apm-mplab-mcc/README.md

 <br><img src="images/low-power-apm-timing.png" width="800">

-In addition of the common part for the MCC Melody configuration, the following settings are required and scenario specific:
+In addition of the common part for the MCC Melody configuration, the following settings are required and scenario-specific:

 1. APM:
     - Enable APM: Enabled